LocationLandmark Magnolia 3699 McKinney Ave., Ste. 100 Dallas, TX 75204

 The film truly comes alive in its last half, when Jesse and Celine are finally left to themselves.
 They take a long walk to spend the night away from the kids at a hotel in the neighboring village.
 They talk about how their life is now most easily benchmarked by memories of being with their daughters.
 There’s no grand talk about spirituality, or bizarre ideas for cinema verite documentaries, or meditations about the meaning of it all, like we might have heard from them before.
 These are two people no longer trying to impress one another.

-Instead of wandering around a beautiful city, they settle down in their hotel room, where much of the film’s last third takes place.
+Instead of wandering around a beautiful city, they settle down in their hotel room, where much of the film’s last act takes place.
 It’s a physical manifestation of the fact that the two of them have settled for life within the confines of a domestic box.
 They’re no longer roaming about together as they once did.

 I leave it to you to discover just where they end up after this night of romance, revelations, and recriminations.
 Hawke and Delpy, who cowrote the screenplay with Linklater, truly capture the sense of a loving couple who have grown a bit weary with the routine of their lives.
 This third installment of their story isn’t nearly so joyful as the first two (how could it possibly be?), yet it’s just as rich an experience and just as wise.
 I’m hopeful we’ll check in with them again in another nine years.